 Startups are difficult.
 10% of failures occur within the first year, or 90%.
 If you are the founder of a startup, you are already aware of these statistics.
 However, don't allow that figure to demoralize you.
 Some businesses are doomed to failure.
 Maybe the product the team is collaborating on isn't all that wonderful or valuable.
 Perhaps they are attempting to solve too many issues at once.
 Or perhaps the co-founders have a toxic dynamic that will limit the company's expansion.
 Perhaps they had never considered the product-market fit.
+Whatever the "fatal defect" of your business may be, if you follow the advice of those who have previously experienced the early startup phase, you may probably steer clear of it in your own endeavor.
+We've gathered some advice from experts to help you avoid some of the most typical, game-ending blunders made by fledgling firms, which is fortunate for you, the time-strapped entrepreneur.
+Here is a list of typical mistakes first-time startup founders make and how to avoid them in order to increase your chances of success.

 Too many companies launch without even having a simple strategy, and if you don't prepare, you're really preparing to fail.
 Even a one-page business plan is necessary for a startup.
 It needs to say how much it costs to run, how much they expect to sell, who their target market is, and why they would buy their product.